Annotation Configuration

 UPDATE sys_userSET email = 'john.doe@example.com'WHERE nickname = 'John Doe' AND age = 30;

-field is empty, the generated SQL will exclude the nickname
+If the nickname field is empty, the generated SQL will not include the nickname field:

 UPDATE sys_userSET email = 'john.doe@example.com'WHERE age = 30;